Lucky-Robin/Human-Action-Recognition-in-the-Dark/README.md

 Training and Testing:
 * For model training and validation purpose, change path and run \train.py
 * For generating testing results purpose, change path and run \test.py.
-It will generate an /Test_output.txt file, containing testing video number and their classifications.
+It will generate an \Test_output.txt file, containing testing video number and their classifications.

+Pretrained Model:
+* The model files have not been uploaded on account of taking up a lot of memories, but model files are available upon request.